 Today there are Instagram influencers who have larger followings than some Hollywood celebrities.
 Breaking news no longer comes just from the New York Times or Washington Post, but from Twitter or from hundreds of high-quality investigative journalists publishing independently on WordPress.

-This great shift in decentralizing industries has ironically resulted in a re-concentration of power or centralization into the hands of a few big players (like the tech FAANG companies), which lead to people becoming physically concentrated into places like Silicon Valley and Seattle, which have become de facto tech monopolies.
+This great shift in decentralizing industries has ironically resulted in a re-concentration of power or centralization into the hands of a few big players (like the tech FAANG companies), which lead to people becoming physically concentrated in places like Silicon Valley and Seattle, which have become de facto tech monopolies.
 But even that trend is starting to be dismantled…

 Decentralizing the Tech City Monopolies